This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Substitute the wine with grape juice and the liqueurs with a splash of orange extract for a mocktail version.
+Yes.
+Replace the wine with apple cider or grape juice and use orange extract instead of liqueur for a delicious non-alcoholic version.

 Ways To Use Leftover Ingredients